linhe0x0/vuepress-theme-api/README.md

-> v1.0 is under active development ([v1.0.0](https://github.com/sqrthree/vuepress-theme-api/tree/v1.0.0) ), going to release in the next two months.
+> v1.0.0 is beta, going to release in the next few days.
 >
-> Before that, only PRs with bug fix will be merged into the master branch.
+> All planned features have been implemented.
+The documents will be updated in the next few days.

 ---